UKDynasty/ukdynasty.github.io/_posts/2019-05-25-rookie-draft-round-1.md

 **TRADE**: The Flyers give up Adam Thielen, Tom Brady and their 2020 4th round pick to acquire the 1.05 and WR John Ross from the Gateshead Spartans

 Having taken Sanders' Penn State RB-mate Saquon Barkley first overall in last year's draft, it was well-known pre-draft that Flyers GM Dermy McAlinden was keen on the Eagles back.

 They made their move and gave up last season's WR8 in the process, but when you want the guy, you gotta do what you gotta do.
 The Flyers revealed that they nearly gave up future 1st round draft capital to move up ahead of the Spartans for pick 4.
 "I got the player I wanted without giving up the 1st," McAlinden said at the post-draft press conference.

 "When the Spartans selected DK (Metcalf) I pushed harder to get the 1.05.
 I didn't just select Sanders because he's an Eagle, although that did play a part.
 He is not just a great runner but also has great hands and from the tape I've watched he will definitely be involved this season.
 Howard will be the RB1 this year and Sanders is more a pick for next season, but given an injury to Howard he could be a back-end RB1/high RB2."

 ### Pick 6 - Derby Otters, AJ Brown WR

-The Otters have displayed a penchant for moving out of the first round in the past - in fact, this is their first ever first round pick in league history - but they saw Ole Miss receiver AJ Brown as worthy of that accolade.
+The Otters have displayed a penchant for moving out of the first round in the past - in fact, this is their first 1st round pick in league history - but they saw Ole Miss receiver AJ Brown as worthy of that accolade.

-Analysts have begrudgingly moved Brown, a talented physical slot receiver, down their rankings after he was drafted by receiver-hellhole the Tennessee Titans in the 'real' draft, but the Otters had no concerns about making him a top 6 pick.
+Some analysts have begrudgingly moved Brown down their rankings after he was drafted by receiver-hellhole the Tennessee Titans in the 'real' draft, but the Otters had no concerns about making him a top 6 pick.

 "I'm hoping he's an amalgamation of AJ Green and Antonio Brown," said Otters GM Chris Shepherd.
 "While being less of a dick."